n-of-one/attack_vector_2/frontend/src/standalone/ice/jigsaw/doc/JIGSAW_REQUIREMENTS.md

 - `bodyOffsetX = (extensionLeft - extensionRight) / 2`
 - `bodyOffsetY = (extensionTop - extensionBottom) / 2`
-- The body center is computed from the fabric.js transform matrix, accounting for parent group transforms and rotation.
+- The body center is derived from the piece's own position and rotation combined with its snap group's position and rotation.
 - Body centers are used for snap detection and positioning.
-- Body centers are used for rotation
+- Body centers are used for rotation.

 ## Piece Configuration Data Model